-Once the sweetness level is to your liking, which should take anywhere from 2-7 days depending on temperature among other things, it’s time to bottle your soda.
+Once the sweetness level is to your liking, which should take anywhere from 2-7 days depending on temperature (among other things), it’s time to bottle your soda.
 First you want to strain out the fruit.

 Then use a funnel to put it into bottles.
 Flip top bottles work nicely.

-Let the bottles sit at room temperature for a day or two, then refridgerate.
-If it’s really warm out, you may want to “burp” your bottles once or twice by opening then resealing to release the pressure.
+Let the bottles sit at room temperature for a day or two, then refrigerate.
+If it’s really warm out, you may want to “burp” your bottles once or twice by opening then resealing them to release the pressure.
 This wild fermented soda can really produce a lot of bubbles, so you want to make sure that your bottles don’t explode!